GabeScott/standard-works-vault/General Conference/2009 April - Be of Good Cheer.md

 # Be of Good Cheer

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2009 General Conference*

+>*Be of good cheer.
+The future is as bright as your faith.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/04/be-of-good-cheer?lang=eng)